AntiqueSounds/Tandem-Badge/README.md

 The software pulsates the “throbbing” chevron in the lower right.
 The power and run LEDs are also pulsed in the software (not related to the switches).

-At boot the device attempts to connect to the first SSID, if it fails it tries the second.
+At boot time the device attempts to connect to the first SSID, if it fails it tries the second.
 If it connects, then it gets the time and offsets using the TZ parameter.
 If the WIFi fails to connect, it shows N/A where time would normally reside.
-It will retry every hour.
+It will retry every 30 minutes.
 Time is displayed at the bottom.
 The wifi is then disconnected.
 Time is maintained inside the device and is updated every minute.
-The Wifi is connected every hour to refresh and sync for clock float.
+The Wifi is connected 30 minutes to refresh and sync for clock float.
 ### Display layout:
 The display places the First name as the largest text.
 Text size adjusts as the length requires.
 Up to 5 characters show at the largest size.
 Last name is placed below and is resized according to how long it is.
 The maximum viable last name length is about 14 characters (if I rememeber correctly?).
 Lowest line shows an estimate of battery power.
 Do not rely entirely on this image or voltage shown.
 If it drops below 3.9, you should recharge the device.